Michael Garron Hospital: Overview

 Accreditation Canada awarded the hospital "Full Accreditation with no recommendations" immediately after its June 2009 survey.
 Those results placed MGH in the top five percent of hospitals in Canada.

-As a community teaching hospital, MGH is affiliated with the Faculty of Medicine at the University of Toronto, the Bloomberg Faculty of Nursing at the University of Toronto, and other educational institutions.
+As a community teaching hospital, MGH is affiliated with the Temerty Faculty of Medicine and Bloomberg Faculty of Nursing at the University of Toronto as an associate member of the Toronto Academic Health Science Network (TAHSN), and other educational institutions.

 MGH is a designated Pediatric Centre in south-east Toronto for maternal, newborn and pediatric care; it is also a partner hospital in the Child Health Network of the Greater Toronto area.
 MGH's Emergency Pediatric area has been formally affiliated with Toronto's Hospital for Sick Children since 2004.
 The child-centric emergency room (ER) opened in 2010 to provide a quiet area, separated from the rest of the ER, with private, glass-doored treatment rooms offering toys and televisions.
 The staff in this area are all specially trained in pediatrics.
 This type of ER is almost unique in Toronto (along with The Hospital for Sick Children).
 The new facility is partially funded by public sources.

 Approximately 3,500 babies are delivered annually at the hospital's Maternal Newborn and Child Health Centre; it provides Level II Maternity and Neonatal Care, and it is a regional pediatric centre of the Child Health Network of Toronto.